vuejs/devtools-v6/README.md

 2. For Vue version < 1.0.16, The devtool will only work with development (non-minified) versions of Vue, because the devtools hooks are stripped in production builds.
 This also includes builds produced by Webpack and Browserify in production mode.
 Vue >= 1.0.16 works with the devtools in all cases.

+3. To make it work for pages opened via `file://` protocol, you need to check "Allow access to file URLs" for this extension in Chrome's extension management panel.

 ### Installation

 Currently only a Chrome devtools extension is available.